Which Passage Is An Example Of Inductive Reasoning

 Example 4 (A flawed example):

 "All the crows I've ever seen are black.
-Therefore, all crows are black."
+That's why, all crows are black."

 This is a classic example often used to illustrate the limitations of inductive reasoning.
 While the observation supports the conclusion, it's a weak argument because it's based on a limited sample size.
-The discovery of a single non-black crow would immediately disprove the conclusion.
-This highlights the inherent uncertainty associated with inductive reasoning.
+Practically speaking, the discovery of a single non-black crow would immediately disprove the conclusion.
+This highlights the inherent uncertainty associated with inductive reasoning That's the part that actually makes a difference.
+Still holds up..

 Inductive Reasoning vs. Deductive Reasoning: Key Differences